Safe Routes to School

-While the Virginia SRTS Program has designated the second Wednesday of February as Crossing Guard Appreciation Day, select a day that works best for your school to show your crossing guard that you appreciate their work.
-We encourage schools and communities to plan for their own Crossing Guard Appreciation Day and recognize their work helping make safe routes to school a reality.
+While the Virginia SRTS Program has designated the second Wednesday of February as Crossing Guard Appreciation Day, we encourage schools and communities to plan their own Crossing Guard Appreciation Day on any day that works for them to recognize the valuable role crossing guards play in making safe routes to school a reality.

-Use the following downloadable materials to help thank the crossing guards at your school and community.
+Use the following downloadable materials to help thank the crossing guards in your community.

 Learn more about Crossing Guard Appreciation Day with the VDOT SRTS Learn it, Do it, Live it information flyer.

 Students can make thank you cards in class to give to the crossing guard on the way home.
-This can be part of art class, or social studies class, or another class.
+This can be part of art class or writing class.

-Parents can write thank you cards to either deliver in person or send with children on the way to school.
+Parents can write thank you cards to deliver in person or send with their children on the way to school.

 Principals can write official letters of appreciation and deliver them during the afternoon dismissal.

-Even the Mayor of your city can participate and write an official letter or appreciation.
+Even the Mayor of your city can participate and write an official letter of appreciation .